-This early aerial view (from about 1905) of Ellsworth was taken from the Lutheran Church belfry.
+This early aerial view of Ellsworth (from about 1905) was taken from the Lutheran Church belfry.
 The image faces southeast.
 The large church to the left is the Methodist Episcopal Church, recently the site of Roger Abell's home.
-Just visible on the right is the Congregational Church, which is currently known as the Ellsworth United Methodidst Church.
+Just visible on the right is the Congregational Church, which is currently known as the Ellsworth United Methodist Church.

 The church was a very plain one inside.
 It had bare walls with wainscoting four feet up the wall from the floor, then four inch boards up and down to the ceiling.
 A big round stove was the only heat.
 Later when electricity was generated in town (1910), electric wires hung from the ceiling.
 The pews were old fashioned and few, as the congregation was not large.
 Windows were long and narrow, with the door on the east.
 A tall bell tower over the entrance was topped with a weathervane.
 One electric light stood outside on the corner.
 Hitching posts were located on the south.
 Wood sidewalks were on the south and east.
 The church was very plain on the outside and was built directly on the ground.

 The pulpit was on a platform in the west end and there was a pump organ and a table for hymnals and Bibles.
 Everyone who attended church activities and who donated money towards expenses were considered members.
 No records of church membership from this period have been found, however a record book of the 1896-1897 Lincoln Township Sunday School Association which met in the church still exists.